se-edu/learningresources/contents/javascript/Javascript-framework-Angular.md

 ![Dependency](dependency.png)

 Dependency injection is a way of providing a class with the required services.
 The official website claims that the DI framework increases the "efficiency and modularity" of an app.
-Given below is an injectable service class.
+Given below is a an injectable service class.

 ```typescript
 import { Injectable } from '@angular/core';